-We have 7 ranges to choose from with a choice of materials catering for any budget and preference including MDF, hardwood and white teak.
+We have 7 ranges to choose from with a choice of materials catering for any budget and preference including MDF, and hardwood.
 Have a look at our list to find out more.
 Our styles are available in any material.

 Wooden Shutters look great in colours or stains.
 As well as our own standard colour palette, we can match any colour with our custom colour service including Dulux Trade, RAL, Paint & Paper Library, Fired Earth and Little Greene colours.

-Plantation Shutters are a perfect window treatment: elegant, stylish, easy to install and durable.
-Adding plantation shutters to a room can enhance its appearance and add value to your home.
+Shutters are a perfect window treatment: elegant, stylish, easy to install and durable.
+Adding shutters to a room can enhance its appearance and add value to your home.

 Privacy is often the initial reason to install shutters: create a barrier to the outside world, but keeping a control on the amount of light that can enter your rooms.
 A "split louvre" is a perfect solution in case of ground floor rooms, because you can keep the lower part shut, ensuring maximum privacy, and adjust the louvre opening only in the upper part of the window, to allow maximum lights.